thomasabishop/eolas/Logic/Propositional_logic/Boolean_function_synthesis.md

 # Boolean function synthesis

 When we looked at [boolean functions](/Logic/Propositional_logic/Boolean_functions.md) we were working in a particular direction: from a function to a truth table.
-When we do Boolean function synthesis we work in the opposite direction: from a function to a truth table.
+When we do Boolean function synthesis we work in the opposite direction: from a truth table to a function.

 This is an important skill that we will use when constructing [logic circuits](/Electronics_and_Hardware/Digital_circuits/Digital_circuits.md).
-We will go from truth conditions (i.e. what we want the circuit to do and when we want it to do it) to a function expression which is then reduced and implemented with [logic gates](/Electronics_and_Hardware/Digital_circuits/Logic_gates.md).
+We will go from truth conditions (i.e. what we want the circuit to do and when we want it to do it) to a function expression which is then reduced to its simplest form and implemented with [logic gates](/Electronics_and_Hardware/Digital_circuits/Logic_gates.md).

 ## The process